bloodywing/A.T.S.P.-Red-Cogs/README.md

 ## Reminder
 **"Forked" from [RemindMe](https://github.com/Twentysix26/Red-Cogs/)**
-Reminds you, or someone else after a specific time amount.
+Reminds you, or someone else after a specific time amount in a channel.
 Install cog
 `[p]cog install atsp reminder`